baihongguo/multi-HiFiMAP/README.md

 <br />

-### Step 2: The C++ Engine
+### Step 2: Run Parallelized multi-HiFiMAP Scan (Bash wrapper)
+To run the actual association scan efficiently across all chunks, use the provided Bash wrapper.
+The script automatically divides the chromosome's testing sites into chunks, queues the R jobs to prevent overloading your cluster, and merges the results.

+<br />

+##The C++ Engine
-The pipeline relies on a highly optimized C++ backend (`src/HiFiMAP_Stateful.cpp`).
+The pipeline relies on a highly optimized C++ backend (`src/multi-HiFiMAP_helper.cpp`).
 This script defines the `HiFiMAPCalculator` class, which uses the `Armadillo` linear algebra library to persist the sparse IBD matrix $X$ and the phenotype matrices in memory.
 It computes exact Hutchinson trace expansions on the fly.

 You do not need to manually compile this file; the main R script automatically loads it via `sourceCpp()`.

-<br />

-### Step 3: Run Parallelized multi-HiFiMAP Scan (Bash wrapper)
-To run the actual association scan efficiently across all chunks, use the provided Bash wrapper.
-The script automatically divides the chromosome's testing sites into chunks, queues the R jobs to prevent overloading your cluster, and merges the results.

 Make sure the configuration paths inside `Run_multi_HiFiMAP_parallel.sh` point to your output directories and your input files: